MAFA: Managing False Negatives for Vision-Language Pre-training: Main Method: MAFA

-where $\tau$ is the temperature and $N$ is the number of considered texts and images.
+in which $\tau$ is the temperature and $N$ is the number of considered texts and images.

-To incorporate \textit{missing positive connections} identified by \textit{Con-D}, the one-hot label $\bm{y}$ is transformed into $\Tilde{\bm{y}}^{\text{ITC}}$ when a \textit{positive connection} is established.
-For an anchor image $i$, a single text $t_k$ is picked by in-batch hard negative sampling.
-If $t_k$ is recognized as a new positive, the $k$-th element of the one-hot vector $\bm{y}^\text{I2T}(i)$ changes from $0$ to $0.5$.
+To incorporate missing positive connections identified by \textit{Con-D}, the one-hot label $\bm{y}$ is adjusted to $\Tilde{\bm{y}}^{\text{ITC}}$.
+For example, for an anchor image $i$, a single text $t_k$ is picked by in-batch hard negative sampling.
+Then, if $t_k$ is recognized as a new positive by \textit{Con-D}, the $k$-th element of the one-hot vector $\bm{y}^\text{I2T}(i)$ changes from $0$ to $0.5$.
 Simultaneously, the original label value of $1$ in $\bm{y}^\text{I2T}(i)$ becomes $0.5$, ensuring that the sum remains $1$.
-If a \textit{positive connection} is not established, the label remains unchanged.
-The above process is similarly applied for text $t$ and image $i_k$.
-The new ITC loss equipped with $\Tilde{\bm{y}}^{\text{ITC}}$ is denoted as $\mathcal{L}_\text{ITC}^\textit{ECM}$.
+If a positive connection is not newly established, the label remains unchanged.
+The above process is applied identically for text $t$ and image $i_k$.
+Now, we denote the new ITC loss equipped with $\Tilde{\bm{y}}^{\text{ITC}}$ as $\mathcal{L}_\text{ITC}^\textit{ECM}$.

-For ITM, the model aims to predict whether the provided pair is matched or not.
-Similar to ITC, the labels for ITM are adjusted based on the \textit{missing positive connections} identified by \textit{Con-D}.
-We employ a re-sampling strategy for the \textit{neutral} samples, those with a probability of being positive between $0.5$ and $0.8$, indicating uncertainty in categorizing it as either a hard negative or positive.
-These \textit{neutral} samples are disregarded, and the second hardest text (or image) is re-sampled for the anchor image (or text) to obtain a safer negative to be used in ITM.
+\textbf{[ITM with ECM] } ITM task aims to predict whether the provided pair is matched or not.
+Similar to ITC, the labels for ITM are revised based on the missing positive connections identified by \textit{Con-D}.
+We employ a re-sampling strategy for the \textit{ambiguous} samples, which are uncertain whether they are false negatives or not (those with a probability of being positive between $0.5$ and $0.8$).
+These ambiguous samples are discarded, and the second hardest text (or image) is re-sampled for the anchor image (or text) to obtain a more certain negative for ITM.
 Thus, the form of the ITM loss is as follows: